-Scott started this website after finding mold in his attic in 2012.
+Scott started this website in 2012, after finding mold in his attic.
 After realizing there was not enough reliable information written for homeowners on the web, he thought it was important to set up an independent resource that was not funded by the mold remediation industry.
 His goal for the website is to ensure that it has all the necessary information and resources available to help homeowners and renters navigate through a mold problem.
 He oversees all areas including website design and updating of content.
 Tom can be reached through our contact us page.

 Joe Battisto, Editor

 Since 1992 Joe has been in the residential and commercial building services industry.
 Joe founded Cleantec in 1995, which grew to a staff of 30 employees.
 In 2016, after selling Cleantec, Joe founded Haven Environmental, a consulting firm that draws on his 25+ years of experience and training to provide inspection and training for industry professionals throughout the Northeast US.